Qiskit/documentation/docs/api/qiskit/qiskit.circuit.library.PolynomialPauliRotations.md

 ### layout

-Return any associated layout information anout the circuit
+Return any associated layout information about the circuit

 This attribute contains an optional [`TranspileLayout`](qiskit.transpiler.TranspileLayout "qiskit.transpiler.TranspileLayout") object.
 This is typically set on the output from [`transpile()`](compiler#qiskit.compiler.transpile "qiskit.compiler.transpile") or [`PassManager.run()`](qiskit.transpiler.PassManager#run "qiskit.transpiler.PassManager.run") to retain information about the permutations caused on the input circuit by transpilation.